 - Oak butcher block countertops: Lumber Liquidators

-- Mosaic tile: Mohawk Grand Terrace Metallic Medley
+- Mosaic backsplash: Mohawk Grand Terrace Metallic Medley

 - Vintage/industrial globe pendants: 10" Pendant Lights from 1800-Lighting